 The following information was provided courtesy of local cookbook author and chef, Carla Snyder.
 Learn more about Carla at Ravenouskitchen.com.

 The new year has always been a time to reflect on the past and plan for the future by making resolutions.
-The number one resolution each and every year is to eat healthier, though this is also one of most commonly broken resolutions.
+The number one resolution each and every year is to eat healthier, though this is also one of the most commonly broken resolutions.
 The key to making dietary change stick is to start small and avoid gimmicky diets.

 Why is Nutrition so Important?